DougReeder/aframe-atoll-terrain/README.md

 The color of the land smoothly varies between these two extremes.
 Typically, you'll want them to vary mostly by hue and saturation, rather than intensity.
+Noise will cause brief excursions outside this range.

 ### sea-yin-color, sea-yang-color